lnthorne/ideal-octo-adventure/docs/updates.md

 ### Aug 23, 2024

 - Updated and corrected the file structure and routing
 - Homeowner can now accept bids.
-When a bid is accepted the post is set to in progress and all other competeing bids are set to rejected
+When a bid is accepted the post is set to in progress and all other competeing bids are set to rejected.
-- The companyowner can now click on his bids and view the details of both the job and the bid
+- The companyowner can now click on his bids and view the details of both the job and the bid.
+Also, new modal for bidding on a job.
+When you bid on a project, you can no longer view it in the "View Posts" page.
+It gets moved to the home screen
+- **What needs to be done next:** Need some database rules (deletion, waterfall), abilty to upload multiple photos per job posting, completing the schema for our data